lwang031/Helpful-Linux-Commnad/README.md

 Both annoyances melt away when you use screen.

 The screen command allows you to run multiple terminal sessions inside a single terminal session, and manage the multiple sessions using hotkeys.
 Try it!
-Just execute “screen” in your terminal (install it first if necessary) and see an empty terminal opening.
-Now execute the command “sleep 9999″.
+Just execute `screen` in your terminal (install it first if necessary) and see an empty terminal opening.
+Now execute the command `sleep 9999`.
 This will take quite long and block your terminal.
-However, if you press Ctrl+A, let go of the keys, and then press C, you will get a fresh new terminal ready to take commands.
+However, if you press `Ctrl+A`, let go of the keys, and then press `C`, you will get a fresh new terminal ready to take commands.
 The sleep command on the other terminal keeps running without being interrupted.
-To cycle between the two open terminals, use Ctrl+A N for next and Ctrl+A P for previous (remember to let go of all keys after pressing Ctrl+A).
-Finally, to shut down screen without interrupting the commands that are running, press Ctrl+A D for detach.
+To cycle between the two open terminals, use `Ctrl+A N` for next and `Ctrl+A P` for previous (remember to let go of all keys after pressing `Ctrl+A`).
+Finally, to shut down screen without interrupting the commands that are running, press `Ctrl+A D` for detach.
 You will return to your original terminal, and if it’s an ssh session, you can exit it without interrupting the commands running in screen.
-To get back to the screen terminals you opened before, execute “screen -R” for reattach.
-To exit a screen session, just exit all terminals in it as you would normally exit terminals (Ctrl+D).
+To get back to the screen terminals you opened before, execute `screen -R` for reattach.
+To exit a screen session, just exit all terminals in it as you would normally exit terminals `Ctrl+D`.

 For more information about screen, read its man page by executing `man screen` .
 It’s a very powerful tool that even allows multiple people to use a single terminal at the same time!